YangCatalog/backend/recovery/README.md

 The entire dictionary is then stored in a JSON file: `opense_data.json` in the `temp` directory.
 Content of this JSON file can then be used as an input for indexing modules into OpenSearch.

+Beware, reindexing all the modules in this way could take over a week.

 ## [redis_users_recovery.py](https://github.com/YangCatalog/backend/blob/master/recovery/redis_users_recovery.py)

-This script is called with the `--save` option by the cronjob every month, and it also can be called via the Admin page with either `--save` or `--load` option.
+This script is called with the `--save` option by cron every month, and it also can be called via the Admin page with either `--save` or `--load` option.

 1. Saving users